ya7ya1994/Symmetric-Tree/README.md

 # Symmetric-Tree
-Use Recursion to find out if a Binary tree is Symmetric or not.
+LeetCode-Use Recursion to find out if a Binary tree is Symmetric or not.